tv2/sisyfos-audio-controller/README.md

 ### Following preset name are possible:

 -   CasparCG
     -   use storage/default-casparcg.ccg as template and place you own file in storage folder.
     -   base your casparcg.config by the casparcg.config file in the same folder
-    -   remember to active OSC in the casparcg.config file to it points to Sisyfos
+    -   remember to activate OSC in the casparcg.config file to it points to Sisyfos
+-   Midas Master
+    -   OSC protocol for Midas M32 and Behringer X32
+    -   Port 10023
+    -   Mixer preset loading (using .x32 files in storage folder)
+    -   Protocol supports:
+        -   Eq, Comp, Delay, Mix minus
+-   Lawo Mc2
+    -   Ember Protocol
 -   reaper
     -   OSC protocol for control Reaper (reaper.fm)
 -   Ardour Master